Why are advocates needed?

 - Designating a pastoral staff person or elder and adding advocacy to the job description

-- Appointing a lay Accessibility Advocate who advises and reports to the pastor or elder group
+- Appointing a lay advocate who advises and reports to the pastor or elder group

 - Designating someone from an existing commission or committee to advocate broadly for disability concerns

-- Commissioning a small group or task force to lead the congregation in accessibility advocacy
+- Commissioning a small group or task force to lead the congregation in disability advocacy

 - Linking accessibility advocacy to an existing role such as mutual aid advocate, deacon, or Stephen minister